Lineage Group works exclusively with business families, founders and family offices.

 Family Office: Re-strategising the Family Office for a new direction

-When the Taylor* family sold their long-standing retail business, it marked both a milestone and a moment of uncertainty.
+When this family sold their long-standing retail business, it marked both a milestone and a moment of uncertainty.
 With the operating business gone, they were left with a growing Family Office and a new question: What now?

 The transition from business operators to full-time wealth stewards required more than just financial decisions — it required reimagining the Family Office's purpose.
 Lineage began by speaking with both second and third-generation family members, surfacing their individual priorities and future hopes.